 Building-Integrated Solar PV Panels

-Wall Mounted Solar Panel SystemOne of the drawbacks to wall mounts is that they are usually more visible than roof-top ones or ground mounted panels.
-However, if you have limited roof space and you don’t have any other option, there is a possible solution to this problem.
+Wall Mounted Solar Panel SystemOne of the drawbacks to wall mounts is that they are usually more visible than roof-top ones or ground-mounted panels.
+However, if you have limited roof space and no other option, there is a possible solution to this problem.

-Building-integrated solar PV panels are a unique type of solar PV system that is disguised according to the wall.
+Building-integrated solar PV panels are a unique type of solar PV system disguised according to the wall.
 They use materials that integrate with the wall or even windows.

-These specially designed solar PV systems have solar cells that are sprayed with a little bit of amorphous silicon, which creates a PV layer.
+These specially designed solar PV systems have solar cells sprayed with a little bit of amorphous silicon, creating a PV layer.
 This helps to generate electricity and allows for light to pass.

 These solar PV panels are a great solution for those individuals who don’t want their panels to be too visible on the national grid.